uf-repro/data-organization/syllabus.md

   ├── output/
   ├── paper/
   ├── R/
-  ├── README.md
+  └── README.md
   ```
   - more examples in [Marwick et al. 2018 "Packaging Data Analytical Work Reproducibly Using R (and Friends)"](https://www.tandfonline.com/doi/abs/10.1080/00031305.2017.1375986)
+* A Project README
+  - short summary of project & goals
+  - include guidance for the most common/important task
+    + (software) how to install and run it
+    + (paper) which file is the final report/paper
+    + (data) the summary figure or main file
+  - acknowledgments
+  - how to cite the work
+* Summary
+  - for each project, store files and information together
+    + don't rely on memory!
+  - make it easy to use
+    + **(avoids)** someone who would be interested not having the patience to engage
+    + someone who *needs* specific details *will* go digging for it

 ## Naming Things

 * Principles
-  - file names should:
+  - Choose file names that:
     + are machine-readable
     + are human-readable
     + play well with default ordering
 * Examples (NOT SO GOOD)
   ```
-  Drake's FILES with spaces and punctuation.xlsx figure 1.png fig 2.png report on DEC1 final FINAL HY-comments ver3.docx
+  Drake's FILES with spaces and punctuation.xlsx
+  01.R
+  figure 1.png
+  fig 2.png
+  report-final FINAL HY-comments ver3.docx
   ```
 * Examples (GOOD)
   ```
-  drakes-files-are-getting-better.xlsx
+  drake_learned_about_underscores.xlsx
+  01_import-data.R
   fig01_scatterplot_length-vs-interest.png
   fig02_histogram_talk-attendance.png
   report-on-DEC1_2020-06-01_HY-comments.docx
   ```
 * Machine-Readable
   - Avoid spaces, punctuation, accented characters, mixing capital and lower-case.
-    + different computers and filesystems struggle with these
+    + computers and filesystems can struggle with these
-    + using simpler names help to remember how it's spelled
+    + easier names help people remember, too!
-  - Use underscore `'_'` to separate grouping levels.
+  - Use underscore `'_'` between metadata groups
-  - Use hyphen `'-'` to separate words within a level.
+  - Use hyphen `'-'` between words within groups
 * Human-Readable
   - Use filenames that will help you find it later.
-  - Use nouns for objects, use verbs for actions:
+  - For code, use nouns for objects and verbs for actions:
     + e.g. `load-data.R`, `mtcars_measurements.csv`
 * Using Default Ordering
   - Files are usually sorted alphabetically
     + we can make use of this!
-  - Left-pad with numbers to order steps in a sequence:
+  - Left-pad with numbers to order files:
     + e.g. `01_load-data.R`, `02_process-data.R`
   - Use ISO-8601 for dates:
     + `YYYY-MM-DD` format (when files are sorted alphabetically, this format makes the order chronological, too!)
 * Example
   ```
-  site-A_2020-04-01_animal-count.dat
-  site-A_2020-05-01_animal-count.dat
-  site-B_2020-04-01_animal-count.dat
-  site-B_2020-04-01_weather.dat
-  site-B_2020-05-01_animal-count.dat
-  site-B_2020-05-01_weather.dat
+  siteA_2020-04-01_animal-count.xls
+  siteA_2020-05-01_animal-count.xls
+  siteB_2020-04-01_animal-count.xls
+  siteB_2020-04-01_weather.dat
+  siteB_2020-05-01_animal-count.xls
+  siteB_2020-05-01_weather.dat
   ```
   - files are organized by site
     + dates of data collection are visible
     + for a given site and date, types of measurement are clear
+* Summary
+  - you probably use names to organize files already!
+    + these tips are intended to help improve your system
+  - use a consistent scheme within each folder
+    + use subfolders to help separate files with different purposes

 ## Structuring Tabular Data